Consumption forecasting displayed on a laptop using BoostUp's dashboard.

 • Stryker: Flexible medical device access.
 Payment aligns with usage levels.

-The shift is also being driven by advancements in cloud computing that make delivering services and tracking usage simpler.
+The shift to a consumption-based pricing model is also being driven by advancements in cloud computing that make delivering services and tracking usage simpler.
 Software vendors can tap into new revenue streams by monetizing offerings that were previously difficult to package and sell.

-However, transitioning from fixed upfront pricing to variable, usage-based models poses challenges.
-Revenue streams become less predictable, requiring robust forecasting capabilities.
+However, transitioning from fixed upfront pricing to a variable, usage-based pricing model poses challenges.
+Revenue streams become less predictable, requiring robust consumption forecasting capabilities.
 Pricing, packaging, and billing must adapt to complex consumption metrics.
 Sales compensation and partner incentives may need restructuring.

 What is Consumption Forecasting?

-Consumption forecasting, also known as usage forecasting, is the capability to accurately predict future revenue of pay-as-you-go or consumption-based business models.
+Consumption forecasting, also known as usage forecasting, is the capability to accurately predict future revenue of pay-as-you-go, usage-based, or consumption-based business models.
 It involves forecasting how quickly customers will consume resources against a contract or purchase order, rather than projecting a fixed amount.

 This is in contrast to traditional opportunity or account-based forecasting, where revenue is derived from set contract values for a product or service over a defined period.
 With consumption-based forecasting, revenue realization depends on tracking actual customer usage over time.